robenkleene/collections/cards/computer-science.md

 #### Binary Trees

-- **How do you implement inserting into a binary tree?** Create a function that takes a node and a value as parameters, if the node is empty, return a new node with the value.
+- **How do you implement inserting into a binary tree?** Create a function that takes a node and a value as parameters and returns a node, if the node is empty, return a new node with the value.
 If the value is less than the value of the node, set the left child to the result of a recursive call passing in the left child, otherwise do it with the right child.
 Finally, return the node.
-- **How do you implement search in a binary tree?** Create a function that takes a node and a value as parameters, if the node is empty or matches the value, return it.
+- **How do you implement search in a binary tree?** Create a function that takes a node and a value as parameters and returns a node, if the node is empty or matches the value, return it.
 If the value is less than the value of the node, than return a recursive call passing in the left child, otherwise do it with the right child.
 - **How are searching and inserting into a binary tree similar?** They both compare the value to the node's value, and recurse into the left child if it's lower, otherwise into the right child.

 ## Object-Orientated Programming